Eschatologue/CM_wiki/docs/character-creation/race/dwarf.md

 ---

 ## Hill Dwarves
-Also called 'Gold Dwarves', known for their confidence and intuition.
+> Also called 'Gold Dwarves', known for their confidence and intuition.
 They has a keen interest in family values, ancient dwarven ritual, and fine craftsmanship.
-They are responsible of uniting all the fractured Dwarven clans under the single federation during the age of strife, though they rarely take credits of this.
+> They are responsible of uniting all the fractured Dwarven clans under the single federation during the age of strife, though they rarely take credits of this.

 ### :material-arm-flex: Dwarven Toughness
 Your :material-heart-pulse:**Hit Point** maximum increases by 1, and it increases by 1 every time you gain a level.

 ## Mountain Dwarves
-Also known as 'Shield Dwarves', they are strong and hardy, accustomed to a difficult life in rugged terrain and probably on the tall side (for a dwarf).
-They have a very strong martial tradition, resulting in a majority of Mykrrheim's Fjallavörður are coming of dwarves from this subrace.
+> Also known as 'Shield Dwarves', they are strong and hardy, accustomed to a difficult life in rugged terrain and probably on the tall side (for a dwarf).
+They have a very strong martial tradition, resulting in a majority of Mykrrheim's Fjallavörðurs originating from this subrace.

 ### :material-shield-plus: Dwarven Armour Training
 You have proficiency with [Light Armour](../../equipment/armour/index.md#light-armor) and [Medium Armour](../../equipment/armour/index.md#medium-armor).